-Notwithstanding this, the Mid North Coast Bushfire Risk Management Plan was reviewed to gain a greater understanding of the bushfire environment, hazard and risk issues that affect NBV.
-The Plan does not report on any issue of factor that affects the site.
+Notwithstanding this, the Wollondilly Bushfire Risk Management Plan was reviewed to gain a greater understanding of the bushfire environment, hazard and risk issues that affect the site.
+The Plan does not report on any issue or factor that affects the site.